 The Confederation of Danish Employers (DA)

-The main organisation for 14 employers’ organisations in the private sector within industry, trade, services and construction.
+The umbrella organisation for 14 employers’ organisations in the private labour market within industry, trade, transport, service and construction.

 Telephone: +45 33 38 90 00